eitvydastamosiunas/learning-react/slides.md

 ---

-Practical task: create new next.js application using typescript
+Practical task: create new next.js application using typescript.

+- Run command "npx create-next-app nextjs-playground --use-npm --typescript --example "https://github.com/vercel/next-learn/tree/master/basics/learn-starter"
+- Transfer Todo application from static page to the new todo application
+- Improve your application with possibility to delete existing to do's.
+- Improve your application to with possibility to mark todo as completed.

 ---